Tesla is allowing no-hands driving with Autopilot for longer periods. US regulators have questions

 After investigating three crashes involving Autopilot, the NTSB recommended in 2017 that Tesla and five other automakers limit where the partially automated systems can be used to limited-access divided highways, and to bolster their systems that monitor drivers.

 All of the automakers but Tesla responded.
 In 2021 NTSB Chairwoman Jennifer Homendy wrote a letter to Tesla CEO Elon Musk calling on him to act on the recommendations.
-It wasn’t clear early Wednesday whether Musk responded.
+The NTSB said Musk never responded.

 The NTSB investigates crashes but has no regulatory authority.
 It can only make recommendations to automakers or other federal agencies such as NHTSA.